swiftcomplete-public/address-autocomplete/README.md

 Each request needs to be authenticated with an API key, which you can obtain by **[creating a Swiftcomplete account](https://www.swiftcomplete.com/account/register/)**.

+## Request flow

+Each session should call *autocomplete()* for each keystroke to obtain a list of suggestions, and **must finish** by calling *populateResult(index, suggestions)* to select an address.

+The only occasion a session should end without calling *populateResult()* is if you can't find your address.

+If you build your integration incorrectly without calling *populateResult()*, your account will be billed per keystroke which is far less cost effective.

 ## Example: Search for an address

 ```js